Hobonichi Techo Planner Review

 planning pages in the Hobonichi techo planner book

 The next few pages are what I call planning pages.
-These feature a column for each month starting in December of 2022 going through to March of 2023.
+These feature a column for each month starting in December of the year prior going through to March of the year after the actual year of the planner.

 Each row in the column corresponds to each day of the month.
-You can use theses to plan ahead by entering appointments or use them to keep track of things that you do daily – like exercising, working on a goal, or drinking enough water.
+You can use these pages to plan ahead by entering appointments or use them to keep track of things that you do daily – like exercising, working on a goal, or drinking enough water.

 2 Page Monthly Spreads